ciupava/FutureHighStreets/Workflow.md

 #### Improved workflow
 List of things to be done in order of priority:
 - [X] Reproduce in Python? --> YES
-- [ ] Automate the process of centroids creation in R/Python - or - one single time process in QGIS? --> share code
+- [ ] Automate the process of centroids creation in R/Python - or - one single time process in QGIS? --> upload code online  ... see file [data_handling.ipynb](scripts/data_handling.ipynb)
 - [ ] depending on scale, understand how to access the data (national/ counties / ...?) --> generate LUT for accessing the data sources (retail centres AND the pop weighted LSOA centroids)
 - [ ] resize the attractiveness
 - [ ] find data for calibration ... only when actually we want to run the calibration